 You do of course get the David Attenborough types.
 His passion for the natural world is undiminished at 92 and he thrives on a quest for knowledge.
 But I sneakily suspect that Sir David would have been super happy and enthusiastic whatever career he’d chosen.

 Maybe enjoying your career is just a mindset.
 (Chris Hooker suggests changing your perspective of your career).
-Not everyone’s going to have their lightbulb moment and be hit by an overwhelming urge to follow one over-riding passion at the age of 8.
+Not everyone’s going to have their lightbulb moment and be hit by an overwhelming urge to follow their passion.

 Does this sound a bit negative?
 It’s not meant to be.
 I just want to make the point that it’s possible to have more than one passion in life.
 And that’s okay!
 What you do on a Monday morning doesn’t have to match what you get up to at the weekend.

 How To Find Your Passion

-This is a blog about making money from blogging or building a tiny business to allow you to work from home.
+This is a blog about making money from blogging or building a home business to allow you to work from home.
 So I’m going to narrow down this big huge subject to finding a passion you can use for your blog or business idea.

 Why do you need to start a business or blog around something you’re passionate about?
 You don’t have to but it certainly helps.
 Imagine blogging about something you find dull for years and years and years…Or selling a product you have absolutely no interest it?
 Imagine how hard it would be to get out of bed in the morning!